gauthma/LaTeX/README.md

 ### The llncs skeleton

-Much like article, but uses Springer's `llncs` style (including bibliography), which is assumed installed.
+Like an article, using Springer's `llncs` style (including bibliography), which is assumed installed.
 Useful because it is designed to run with `pdflatex` and `bibtex`, which is what is expected when submitting papers to conferences or journals (you usually have to submit